‘Strongest typhoon in the world’ Mawar hurtles towards Philippines – latest update

 The typhoon, now known as Betty after entering the oceanic area monitored by the Philippines, is packing current wind speeds of 270km/h.

-In its latest update today, the Philippines’s weather agency said the storm is “maintaining its strength” as it continues to move northwards.
+The Philippines’ weather agency said the storm is “maintaining its strength” as it continues to move northwards.
 Several areas in the archipelago are under thunderstorm and landslide warnings.

 The Japanese Meteorological Association designated it as a violent typhoon, owing to storms with maximum sustained winds of at least 194km/h.